weavejester/lein-ring/README.md

 ## Environment variables

-Lein-Ring pays attention to two environment variables:
+Lein-Ring pays attention to several environment variables, including:

 * `PORT`    - the port the web server uses for HTTP
 * `SSLPORT` - the port the web server uses for HTTPS